 How: Designed to be a school-within-a-school, this three-year program begins sophomore year.
 Gunn's social justice program will give committed students the opportunity to study the principles of justice, freedom and equality that form our nation's core values, as well as the worldwide history of oppression and injustice towards marginalized populations, within the context of the core college-preparatory and A-G approved curriculum.
-Students move together through Social Studies and AAR classes, working in a project-based environment both on and off campus.
+Students move together through English and History classes in a multiple subject setting.
+While subjects are separate courses, they connect to each other by asking students to read novels from the time period studied in history, or use reading and analysis skills from English class to understand primary documents in their History class.
+Students work in a project-based environment both on and off campus.
 Class work is designed to connect to real issues identified by our students and challenges in our local community.
 Then, students make their own solutions to these problems and work to solve them.
-Social Justice Pathway is available for 10th, 11th and 12th grade students.
+Social Justice Pathway is available for 10th grade students, and students continuing in the pathway from the preceding year only.